 And enable IGMP snooping for the IPTV vlan:

 The USG WAN connection must stay the same, DHCP and VLAN 34.
 And everything will work.
-Or, atleast the basic IPTV functions.. the advanced features (netflix etc) won't work form the IPTV settop boxes with this config (BRIDGED vs ROUTED).
+Or, atleast the basic IPTV functions.. the advanced features (netflix etc) won't work from the IPTV settop boxes with this config (BRIDGED vs ROUTED).
 This should be possible, but having three Chromecasts I don't care much about that.